Real Estate Attorney in Crystal River, Florida

 Residential Landlord, Tenant & Eviction

-The Law Office of Steven D. Fichtman often handles residential landlord & tenant disputes for either landlords or tenants in the Citrus County area.
-This dual experience in residential landlord & tenant cases having worked for both the property owners and the tenants at different times, puts our law office in a unique position to understand the legal strengths to pursue and weaknesses to avoid in said eviction cases.
+The Law Office of Steven D. Fichtman regularly addresses residential landlord and tenant disputes for both parties in the Citrus County area.
+With experience representing both property owners and tenants, our firm has a unique perspective that allows us to identify the legal strengths to pursue and the weaknesses to avoid in eviction cases.

 Residential Landlord & Tenant Law in Florida

-With foreclosures on the rise and an increasing trend to avoid the responsibility of a mortgage, more and more individuals are opting to lease their home.
-And real estate investors wanting to increase their real estate portfolio are purchasing more rental properties to take advantage of rising rental rates.
-Whether you fall on one side of this arrangement or the other, attorney Steven D. Fichtman can help you understand your rights.
-Considering the vast number of residential rental properties in Citrus County and the high dollar rent that some retirement communities command like Black Diamond, Terra Vista, Citrus Hills, Brentwood, Pine Ridge, and Sugarmill Woods, it is crucial that each case be handled correctly the first time by a qualified landlord/tenant attorney experienced in eviction law proceedings.
+As foreclosures rise and more individuals choose to lease their homes, the demand for rental properties continues to grow.
+Real estate investors are also increasing their portfolios by purchasing rental properties to take advantage of rising rental rates.
+Whether you are a landlord or a tenant, attorney Steven D. Fichtman can help you understand your rights.
+Given the significant number of residential rental properties in Citrus County, particularly in high-demand retirement communities like Black Diamond, Terra Vista, Citrus Hills, Brentwood, Pine Ridge, and Sugarmill Woods, it’s vital that each case is managed correctly from the outset by a qualified attorney experienced in eviction law.

 Overview of the Residential Eviction Process in Florida

-Step one in a residential eviction is when the landlord serves the tenant a notice to pay or vacate the premises.
-When a tenant does not pay the rent, the Landlord is required to give the tenant notice in writing to leave the property or pay the rent.
+The eviction process begins when a landlord serves a tenant with a notice to pay rent or vacate the premises.
+If rent is not paid, the landlord must provide written notice for the tenant to either leave the property or settle the outstanding rent.

-Step two in the residential eviction process requires the landlord to file and serve the eviction complaint in writing.
-Upon receiving the eviction complaint, the tenant may have as little as five days to respond to the eviction notice or face a default (meaning the loss of the right to defend the eviction notice).
-If the tenant files a written response, the Court may set a hearing where both the landlord and the tenant can argue their cases.
-If the tenant does not respond, the landlord can ask the Court to enter a judgment in favor of the property owner.
-If a judgment is entered, but the tenant still fails to leave, the landlord has the right to ask the Sherriff’s Department to evict the tenants by serving a writ of possession.
+The next step requires the landlord to file and serve a written eviction complaint.
+Upon receiving this complaint, the tenant typically has as little as five days to respond, or they risk losing their right to contest the eviction.
+If a tenant files a response, a court hearing may be scheduled for both parties to present their arguments.
+If the tenant does not respond, the landlord can request a judgment in their favor.
+If a judgment is granted but the tenant still does not leave, the landlord can ask the Sheriff’s Department to carry out the eviction through a writ of possession.

-Let it be known that the eviction does not break all legal ties between the landlord and the tenant.
-A previous tenant can still make claims against the landlord for the return of a security deposit or advance rent.
-The landlord can also make a claim for past due rent, damages, or other fees.
-For these reasons, it is always advisable to hire an experienced residential landlord-tenant lawyer to work for your best interests.
+It’s important to note that an eviction does not sever all legal ties between the landlord and tenant.
+A former tenant can still claim the return of a security deposit or prepaid rent.
+Conversely, landlords can pursue claims for unpaid rent, damages, or other fees.
+For these reasons, enlisting an experienced residential landlord-tenant lawyer is crucial to protect your interests.

-For a consultation appointment with an experienced residential landlord-tenant lawyer in Crystal River, Citrus County, please contact the Law Office of Steven D. Fichtman at 352-364-9112.
+For a consultation with an experienced residential landlord-tenant attorney in Crystal River, Citrus County, please contact the Law Office of Steven D. Fichtman at 352-364-9112.